rjohnsen/hhc-2025/content/act1/santas-gift-tracking-service-port-mystery/_index.md

 curl http://localhost:12321
 ```

-As the original port was a well known web-port, we'll just go ahead connecting using Curl:
+As the original port was a well known web-port, I went on connecting to it using Curl:

 ![Connecting to port](/images/act1/act1-gift-tracking-3.png)